dw012800/jobs/README.md

 :heavy_check_mark: Add your project to [this google sheet](https://docs.google.com/spreadsheets/d/1IcHanVGToFlJ_9bg41npmJi6mqnAOi_BcLE0PkobA-A/edit#gid=0).

   - _NOTE:_ This will be the order you present in!
+Also, if you don't add your name, we will slot you in to one of the remaining open slots at the start of presentations.

 ## Where to go for help during project week
 1. Seek out help online